Frequently Asked Questions for Candidates

 Where can I get more information on campaign financial disclosure requirements?

-A great resource is the "Candidate's Guide to Local Government Elections in BC".
+A great resource is the "Candidate's Guide to Local Government Elections in BC(External link)".
 A copy of the Candidate's Guide will also be included in the nomination package for candidates.

 Are there any other requirements for me as a candidate?